 [11.89] - (12.1) = -0.21 LSI

-This is well balanced water (within acceptable range), but errs to the side of corrosive.
-Ideally, this water could be balanced by increasing the factors in the equation by 0.21.
-For example, an operator can increase the calcium hardness from 300 to 400, which would add 0.1...which gets closer to perfect balance.
-Play with the numbers on your own to find the balance that works for you and your pool(s).
+This is somewhat balanced water (within the acceptable range), but errs to the side of corrosive.
+Ideally, this water should be balanced by increasing the factors in the equation by at least 0.21.
+For example, an operator can increase the calcium hardness, or alkalinity.
+Play with the numbers on your own to find the balance that works for you and your water.

-Temperature (ºF): Temperature affects the speed of chemical reactions in water.
+Water Temperature (ºF): Temperature affects the speed of chemical reactions in water.
 The lower the temperature, the easier it is for corrosive reactions to occur.
 The higher the temperature, the easier it is for calcium to come out of suspension.
-This explains why salt cells often have calcium carbonate scale on them (heat).
+This partially explains why salt cells often have calcium carbonate scale on them (heat).
+Heaters tend to have scale in them too for the same reason.

 Calcium Hardness: This is a measurement of how much calcium is dissolved in the water.
 Water that is over-saturated with calcium is likely to be more scale forming, but only if the pH and total alkalinity allow for it to come out of solution.
-Calcium hardness—like total alkalinity—serves as a buffer for pH.
+Calcium hardness is a very stable factor in water chemistry, and helps bring consistency to the LSI.
+We view calcium hardness as the most underrated, valuable and yet misunderstood components in water chemistry.

-Total Dissolved Solids (TDS): TDS is a measurement of everything that is dissolved in the water, floating around in suspension.
-It is measured in parts-per-million, and can include anything from salt, to calcium, to metals and other chemicals.
+Total Dissolved Solids (TDS): TDS is a measurement of everything that is dissolved in the water, floating around in solution.
+It is measured in parts-per-million, and can include anything from salt, to calcium, to metals and other solids.
 Most often, LSI calculations assume either less than 1000ppm or more.
 But if you want to be exact, use the Orenda App's LSI calculator.

 Free LSI calculator available on the Orenda App.